Use a red plate to lose a bit of weight: People who eat off them cut their intake by 40%.

 MY THOUGHTS: Who knows!?
 If it helps I’m prepared to give it a go.
 My plates are purple, I’m curious as to what that may trigger in me behaviour-wise!?

-Intense back pain and brittle bones at just 29 – all because I had a baby.
-Fiona Duffy.
-Daily Mail.
+Intense back pain and brittle bones at just 29 – all because I had a baby, Fiona Duffy.

 This story talked about the relatively rare incidence of osteoporosis in pregnancy.
 Osteoporosis is most often thought to be a condition of post-menopausal women.
 However, bone density can drop temporarily in the late stages of pregnancy and breastfeeding, as the woman’s body provides calcium to the growing baby.
 Usually the body adapts – “levels of the hormonal form of vitamin D increase in order to enhance calcium absorption from the gut and also to encourage the breakdown of bone which is “reabsorbed” by the body as another form of calcium.”